 Create a Network

 By leveraging your networks, in combination with your skills, you will be able to become a successful designer.
 Being able to envision a garment and sketch it out is great.
-Nonetheless, to be able take your sketch and turn it into reality is what it truly takes to become a fashion designer.
+But, to be able take your sketch and turn it into reality is what it truly takes to become a fashion designer.

 3. Self Taught